Our Reach: Newcastle and County Durham

 I didn’t know a lot of stuff.
 I now feel better.
 I have gone through tasks and repeated them and now feel a lot more confident.
 The best thing about tutoring sessions is having fun with the tutor – she is really funny.

-Year 11 pupil, Kenton School
+Year 11 pupil, Kenton School in Newcastle

 Action Tutoring in Newcastle and County Durham